capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/transmission/set-protocol.md

 This function creates a AtBlockWithReset Protocol on the Ternoa chain.
 It returns an object promise containing the ProtocolSetEvent provided by the Ternoa blockchain.

 :::info
 Use your own account by updating the `//TernoaTestAccount` with your account seed when retrieving the keyring from the example below. **Replace the variables** according to your needs.
-Each protocol requires its own specific set of parameters but once you will have understood this AtBlockWithReset exemple, you will know of to set them all.
+Each protocol requires its own specific set of parameters but once you will have understood this AtBlockWithReset example, you will know of to set them all.
 :::

 ```typescript showLineNumbers